ash-project/ash/documentation/how_to/upgrade.md

 ### New DSL tooling

 The DSL tooling has been moved out of the Ash name space and into a more generalized tool called `Spark`.
 If you have written your own extensions, you will need to refer to those modules.
-They are all the same, they simply have different names.
+They are all the same, but they have different names.
 You will get compiler errors/warnings on the modules you need to change, for example: `Ash.Dsl` -> `Spark.Dsl` and `Ash.Dsl.Transformer` -> `Spark.Dsl.Transformer`.
 One exception, `Ash.Error.Dsl.DslError`, has been changed to `Spark.Error.DslError`.

 ## DSL name changes